Plug-in hybrid: Emissions shifted to electric plants

 Increased pollution is expected to occur in some areas with the adoption of PHEVs, but most areas will experience a decrease.
 A study by the ACEEE predicts that widespread PHEV use in heavily coal-dependent areas would result in an increase in local net sulfur dioxide and mercury emissions, given emissions levels from most coal plants currently supplying power to the grid.
-Although clean coal technologies could create power plants which supply grid power from coal without emitting significant amounts of such pollutants, the higher cost of the application of these technologies may increase the price of coal-generated electricity.
+Although clean coal technologies could create power plants that supply grid power from coal without emitting significant amounts of such pollutants, the higher cost of the application of these technologies may increase the price of coal-generated electricity.
 The net effect on pollution is dependent on the fuel source of the electrical grid (fossil or renewable, for example) and the pollution profile of the power plants themselves.
 Identifying, regulating and upgrading single point pollution source such as a power plant—or replacing a plant altogether—may also be more practical.
 From a human health perspective, shifting pollution away from large urban areas may be considered a significant advantage.

 According to a 2009 study by The National Academy of Science, "Electric vehicles and grid-dependent (plug-in) hybrid vehicles showed somewhat higher nonclimate damages than many other technologies."
 Efficiency of plug-in hybrids is also impacted by the overall efficiency of electric power transmission.
 Transmission and distribution losses in the USA were estimated at 7.2% in 1995 and 6.5% in 2007.
 By life cycle analysis of air pollution emissions, natural gas vehicles are currently the lowest emitter.